 3. Seek out street food

 For seafood and street food lovers, the Herring Wagon is not to be missed.
 Recognizable by its bright-yellow fish-shaped sign, this cart is conveniently located at Slussen, a major transit hub and the area where the Gamla Stan old town and the island of Sodermalm converge.
 Try the lightly fried herring on toast for less than $5 or splurge on the whole plate, featuring mashed potatoes, lingonberry, and crispbread, for around $8.
-The city is also going through something of a food truck boom; check out their locations here.

 4. Bring on the chef spin-offs